RychuP/ConsoleCalculator/README.md

 # Calculator v0.4

-My first windows app that I write to learn C#, visual studio and what GitHub is all about.
+My first windows app written to learn C#, visual studio and what GitHub is all about.

 Coming over from javascript, php and other web development languages written in notepad++, got to say I am very impressed so far.